DoctorKhan/quantum-resonance-ledger/docs/qrl_whitepaper.md

 D[\text{Path}],
 $$

-where $(S[\text{Path}])$ is an “action” functional, favoring long valid chains, valid blocks, minimal forks, etc. The probability that a given path is canonical:
+where $S[\text{Path}]$ is an “action” functional, favoring long valid chains, valid blocks, minimal forks, etc. The probability that a given path is canonical:

 $$
 \text{Probability}[\text{Path}]